July 12, 2025, 11:11 am | Read time: 8 minutes

 - Parasite Infestation Widespread in Commercial Bumblebee Breeding

-- Use of Antibiotics Similar to Factory Farming
+- Antibiotic Use Similar to Livestock Farming

-- Bumblebee Colony Traders Remain Silent
+- Bumblebee Colony Dealers Remain Silent

-- Killing After the Work Is Done?
+- Killing After Work Is Done?

 - Secrecy in Bumblebee Breeding